 Yurt homes are buildings and structures in the shape of a dome that are built on a wooden platform.
-This yurt as it was originally erected in the Cerbat Mountains, between Kingman and Golden Valley.
+Pictured here is a yurt as it was originally erected in the Cerbat Mountains, between Kingman and Golden Valley.

-Yurts are a real alternative to contemporary building techniques, in this day and age of going green and alternative ideas.
+In this day and age of going green and alternative ideas, yurts are a real alternative to contemporary building techniques.
 Yurts provide an excellent alternative to traditional construction.
 People are looking beyond wood, cement, brick, and stone to alternative materials and construction techniques.
-Increasingly, people find yurts to be the quick answers for quick and affordable homes.
+Increasingly, people find yurts to be a quick answer for an affordable home.

 Yurt homes are a throwback to the past.
 More than two thousand years ago, nomadic tribes of Asia developed the Yurt into a durable shelter that traveled well.
 To this day, the Yurt remains one of the strongest and most efficient outdoor living structures ever devised.
 Yurts can be used as temporary or permanent buildings.
 Shaped like a dome, a yurt is a unique building that sits nicely nestled into nature.

-Yurts are an excellent alternative to homes that are low impact and environmentally friendly.
+Yurts are an excellent example of homes that are low in impact and environmentally friendly.
 Yurts are sold on the idea that almost anyone can afford a yurt as opposed to a traditional home.
-A yurt does not have to be moved around, unless one uses it for camping.
-The Yurt can be equipped with a small stove for heating and cooking purposes.
+A yurt does not have to be moved around—unless one uses it for camping.
+The yurt can be equipped with a small stove for heating and cooking purposes.
 The yurt can be scaled to incorporate every member of the family, and can be furnished with the type of furniture you find comfortable.
 In addition, yurts are flexible in size and height.

 Features of Yurt Homes: